h-sharda/Visitor-Management-System/frontend (HTML + JS)/README.md

 # Purpose

-This is initially made, then code was shifted to react and this is now unused
+This was initially made, then code was shifted to react and this is now unused